plwg/git_presentation/how_to_build_a_time_machine.md

 	- Email everyone about the fix, and where to get the latest bug-free copy.
 	- Go back to the "feature" copy.
 	- Try to manually merge the WIP feature implementation onto the "bug_fix" copy.
-- Perhaps she didn't
+- Perhaps she didn't make a copy
-    - 🫡
+    - Pain

 # No Version Control
 ::: nonincremental
 - There are quite a few pitfalls with this approach:
-	1. One is out of luck if there wasn't a copy with the desired state.
+1. **No backup**: If there wasn't a copy with the desired state, you're left with nothing but a bunch of useless files.
-	2. This will be time/space-consuming if you have a lot of files.
-	3. This is also dangerous as one might overwrite the wrong file.
-	4. It is hard to make sure that the copies were merge cleanly.
+2. **Time-consuming**: This method is slow and laborious, especially when dealing with large file systems.
+3. **Error-prone**: It's easy to overwrite the wrong file or lose important changes due to manual mistakes.
+4. **Difficult merges**: Ensuring that copies merge cleanly is a tedious process prone to errors.
-	5. It is impossible to coordinate these works between two or more persons, or to take over from another person.
+5. **Collaboration nightmare**: Coordinating works between multiple developers or taking over from someone else is impossible with this approach.
-	6. It is impossible to remember what happened after a few months.
+6. **Forgetfulness**: After a few months, it's nearly impossible to remember the intricacies of the process and what changes were made.
 :::

 # What is Version Control System?

-- Version control is a system that records changes to a file or set of files over time so that one can recall specific versions later.
-- Using a VCS also generally means that if you screw things up or lose files, you can easily recover.
+- What Alice needs is something that helps her to go back in the history, diverge it, and merge it with her original timeline.
+- A VCS is like a time machine for your code.
+It lets you travel back in time to when things were working, or try different parallel timelines.
+- The ultimate "undo" button: "Don't worry about messing up, I've got this."
-- It allows code archaeology (when was the bug introduced? / how was it fixed? / how has this function evolved? / … ).
+- It allows code archaeology (how was the bug introduced? / how was it fixed? / how has this function evolved? / … ).
 - More complex workflows are built upon it (collaboration, permission, code review, and releasing).

 # What makes Git a Unique VCS?

-- Git is the most popular VCS.
-It is used by most code platforms (Github / Gitlab / Bitbucket) and open-source projects.
+- Git is the most popular VCS. > 95% market share.
-- It was developed in 2005 to move the Linux Kernel maintenance away from propriety VCS.
+- It was developed in 2005 for maintaining one of the largest open-source project: the Linux Kernel
+  - Emailing patches to a guy to merge -> Burnout -> proprietary VCS Software -> someone tried to reverse-engineer it -> No more free licenses -> "I will write my own VCS"

+. . .

+> "Now, I’m dealing with the fall-out, and I’ll write my own kernel source tracking tool because I can’t use the best any more.
+That’s OK - I deal with my own problems, thank you very much." - Linus Torvalds

 - Its design emphasizes:
-    - **Speed**
+    - **Efficiency**: Able to handle the kernel project, which has has millions lines of code and thousands of collaborators.
-    - **Strong support for non-linear development (thousands of parallel branches)**
+    - **Strong support for non-linear development**: thousands of parallel branches.
-    - **Data Integrity** (once added, hard to lose)
     - **Simplicity**
-    - Fully distributed
-    - Ability to handle large project efficiently (speed and data size)
+    - Data Integrity: once added, hard to lose; everything has a unique id.
+    - Distributed: every local copy is a fully copy; most actions can be done without Internet.

 # Time Machine from Scratch